heptarch/heptarch.github.io/drafts/demon.md

 somewhat changed character.
 The notebook swims with equations, schematics, little exclamations of EYPHKA!

-The composer looks on with amusement.
+The grumpy composer looks on with amusement.
 Foster stammers:
 "Corpuscular machines?"
 The sounds of evening traffic float in from Marleybone.
 "Ah, you mean molecules.
 Perhaps... perhaps you would like some tea?"